funnyzak/snell-server-docker/README.md

 Pull Command: `docker pull funnyzak/snell-server:latest`

-Note: The default port is 6180, which is different from the previous version.

 > The latest surge-server version is v4, which is not compatible with the previous versions like before.
 Please upgrade both the client (Surge iOS & Surge Mac) and the server binary.

 ## Docker Run